-The Chilean authorities have introduced a number of measures to limit the spread of the virus including travel restrictions, curfews and quarantine requirements.
+The Chilean authorities have introduced a number of measures to limit the spread of COVID-19 including travel restrictions, curfews and quarantine requirements.

-The Following restrictions were initially imposed in March 2020.
-The air border at Santiago airport opened on the 23 November, allowing the entry of non-resident foreigners who comply with strict sanitary measures.
 We continue to advise against all travel to Chile.
-If you must travel to Chile for essential reasons it is important that you comply with the requirements listed below or you may be refused entry to the country.
+If you must travel to Chile for essential reasons, it is important that you comply with the requirements listed below or you may be refused entry to the country.

 Arrangements to return home (flight bookings) must be made directly with the relevant airline or travel agent.
 Passengers should satisfy themselves that they meet restrictions on transit via the relevant EU countries, the US, Brazil or other countries.